 Pinata time!
 Check out the determination on that little redhead dragon trainer’s face!
 CUTEST!
 And how about the fact that Bapa (grandpa) ended up having to beat the thing as hard as he could before giving up and having me tear it open with my hands?
 Good times, people.
 Good times!

-One of my childhood best friends was at the party with her two little girls (I love that we are still friends and have kids that love each other!!!!) and reminded me of a time when I got a mild concussion from being whacked in the head at a party because I dove for the one piece of candy that fell out of a pinata while someone was still hitting at it.
+One of my childhood best friends was at our How to Train your Dragon party with her two little girls (I love that we are still friends and have kids that love each other!!!!) and reminded me of a time when I got a mild concussion from being whacked in the head at a party because I dove for the one piece of candy that fell out of a pinata while someone was still hitting at it.
 Oh, and did I mention that I was in seventh grade at the time?!
 I have problems.

 Bring on the obstacle course!
 The obstacle course combined all of their “skills.”
 Silly and simple, but fun!
 Jade wisely kept her distance and just eyed the craziness from above.